hashicorp/terraform-provider-azurerm/website/docs/r/synapse_workspace.html.markdown

 * `sql_administrator_login_password` - (Optional) The Password associated with the `sql_administrator_login` for the SQL administrator.
 If this is not provided `aad_admin` or `customer_managed_key` must be provided.

-* `azure_ad_only_authentication_enabled` - (Optional) Is Azure Active Directory Authentication the only way to authenticate with resources inside this synapse Workspace.
+* `azuread_authentication_only` - (Optional) Is Azure Active Directory Authentication the only way to authenticate with resources inside this synapse Workspace.
 Defaults to `false`.

 ---